luciferreeves/texty/README.md

     python3 setup.py install

+To configure aliases at this point, run the following command:

+    python3 setup.py configure
+    source bin/configure

 This will install all the dependencies required to run the project.
 You can now start making changes.

 ### Committing Changes